toondkn/ngrc/readme.md

 - `angular` 1.5+, <2
 - `react` function/class components
-- Internally, only `'<'` bindings are used for angular component generation, which means no support for mapped function args like you would get with `'&'` bindings.
+- Internally, only `'<'` bindings are used for angularjs component generation, which means no support for mapped function args like you would get with `'&'` bindings.

-Limiting to `'<'` bindings has a nice side-effect: it forces a clean separation between angular and react concepts.
+Limiting to `'<'` bindings has a nice side-effect: it forces a clean separation between angularjs and react concepts.
 Allowing `'&'` could result in angular's function argument object mapping to seep into your react code, making it less portable.
 With only `'<'` bindings, your react components are **almost guaranteed to be fully portable without refactoring**.
 This limitation only closes a door to potential bad code, creative coders will always find another.

 # How does it work?

-This package provides a function to generate an angular component definition based on a react component you pass into it.
+This package provides a function to generate an angularjs component definition based on a react component you pass into it.

-It will infer the angular bindings from your component's `.propTypes` definition, if available.
+It will infer the angularjs bindings from your component's `.propTypes` definition, if available.

 If you are not using the `prop-types` package, or wish to only expose a subset of props as bindings, you can define a `.ngrcBinds` property on your react component.
 It must be an array of strings, corresponding to the names of the props you wish to expose.
 You can assign `.ngrcBinds` from outside your component code to increase your component's portability.